(406) 404-1600

 Why do human beings experience attraction to the fine and performing arts?
 Why is art such a powerful representative of the human experience, including the experience of the divine?
 ART 5301 presents a history of the integration of belief and artistic creation.
 In this process, the student will come to understand the role of the imagination as the conduit for aesthetics in human understanding and the role of the arts in social commentary and social justice and develop a rudimentary theology of the arts.
 (3 credit hours)

 Of all the animal beings in creation, human beings are “artists” – admirers and makers of meaningful beauty.
 Indeed, quite often human beings find it easier to articulate a feeling, a belief, a love, a beautiful experience, or unpleasantness through artistic rendering, rather than simply through words.
-ART 5302 explores a theology of the arts that enables the student to understand why humans are profoundly influenced by art and how art has a greater connection to the divine than previously realized.
+ART 6301 explores a theology of the arts that enables the student to understand why humans are profoundly influenced by art and how art has a greater connection to the divine than previously realized.
 Students will study the topics of imagination, creativity, art forms, and theologies of beauty.
 (3 credit hours)

-• ART 6302Christian Art History II
+• ART 6302Christian Art History: An Overview

-ART 6302 covers Christian Art history from the Protestant Reformation to the modern period.
+ART 6302 covers Christian art history from its beginnings in the New Testament era through the modern period in the early 21st century.
 The course covers the contexts and artistic substance of the fine and architectural arts during this period.
-Emphasizing the rejection and evolution of the arts through the Reformation, to the great rediscovery of the arts in the 20th century, ART 6302 seeks to broaden the student’s understanding of the meaning of the arts for the church.
+From the Roman catacombs to the great cathedrals of Europe, and from the country Protestant church to the emerging “black box theater.”
+From rudimentary drawings to the great stained-glass windows, ART 6302 seeks to broaden the student’s understanding of the meaning of the arts for the church.
 (3 credit hours)

-• ART 6303Introduction to Worship Arts Ministry
+• ART 6304Introduction to Worship Arts Ministry

-ART 6303 introduces the student to the role of the fine arts and performing arts in worship settings and other community gatherings.
+ART 6304 introduces the student to the role of the fine arts and performing arts in worship settings and other community gatherings.
 The course studies the biblical backgrounds of the worship arts in both the Old Testament and New Testament, as well as the varieties of documented contemporary usage.
 (3 credit hours)

-• ART 7301Advanced Theology and the Arts
+• ART 7301Advanced Arts Studies

 • ART 7302Final Project